-SeriTech is exploring how its microneedle technology could be applied in such novel treatments in fighting the world’s #1 killer.
+SeriTech continues to explore how its microneedle technology can be applied in such novel treatments in fighting the world’s #1 killer.

 The ability to adapt microneedles for specific treatments is gaining traction in research institutes worldwide.
 From cancer and diabetes to Alzheimer’s and asthma treatments, research affirms “microneedles possess characteristic advantages (painless and rapid delivery) as compared to other systemic administration and enable other representative biomedical applications.”